lingtalfi/Light-Realist/personal/mydoc/pages/open-admin-table-helper-implementation-notes.md

 It uses the realist-tag-transfer.js script under the hood (i.e. it's a dependency).

-Note: this is just one possible implementation out of many.
+Note: this is just one possible implementation out of many, the official name of this implementation is "Open Admin Table One" protocol implementation.